 \subsection{Application to the HORIZON antenna}

-To confirm that our method is not highly dependent on the specific antenna response and frequency bandwidth, we applied it to the HORIZON antenna (see Sec. \ref{sec:Horizon}), which operates over a broader frequency band.
-Using the same simulation parameters as those for the dipole antenna example, we examined the differences in reconstruction under the same near threshold conditions.
-This particular signal has larger horizontal component than vertical ones, as shown in Figure \ref{fig:v_trace}.
-This comparison highlights the robustness of our method across different antenna designs and signal conditions.
+To verify that the $\chi^2$ method is not dependent on specific antenna responses and frequency bandwidth, we applied it to the HORIZON antenna (see Sec. \ref{sec:Horizon}), which operates with a more complex response over a wider frequency range.
+Using the same simulation parameters as those applied for the dipole antenna example, we investigated reconstruction discrepancies under similar near-threshold conditions.
+Figure \ref{fig:v_trace} shows an example of a voltage trace in both the time and frequency domains.